ray-project/ray/doc/source/serve/multi-app.md

 An application consists of one or more deployments.
 The deployments in an application are tied into a direct acyclic graph through [model composition](serve-model-composition).
 An application can be called via HTTP at the specified route prefix, and the ingress deployment handles all such inbound traffic.
 Due to the dependence between deployments in an application, one application is a unit of upgrade.

-### When to Use Multiple Applications
+### When to use multiple applications
-Many use cases can be solved by either model composition or multi-application.
+You can solve many use cases by using either model composition or multi-application.
 However, both have their own individual benefits and can be used together.

 Suppose you have multiple models and/or business logic that all need to be executed for a single request.
 If they are living in one repository, then you most likely upgrade them as a unit, so we recommend having all those deployments in one application.

 On the other hand, if these models or business logic have logical groups, for example, groups of models that communicate with each other but live in different repositories, we recommend separating the models into applications.
 Another common use-case for multiple applications is separate groups of models that may not communicate with each other, but you want to co-host them to increase hardware utilization.
 Because one application is a unit of upgrade, having multiple applications allows you to deploy many independent models (or groups of models) each behind different endpoints.
 You can then easily add or delete applications from the cluster as well as upgrade applications independently of each other.

-## Get Started
+## Get started

 Define a Serve application:
 ```{literalinclude} doc_code/image_classifier_example.py